Compare the 6 Best Ecommerce Software

 The first step is to think about how technically confident you are.
 If you’re a master coder, then self-hosted solutions like Magento will give you more flexibility and you can configure the cart as you wish.

 What if you are a beginner or intermediate user, not comfortable with code, or want to quickly and easily set up an online store and start selling?
 Hosted ecommerce solutions like Shopify are your best option.

 Self-hosted ecommerce solutions like Magento and WordPress (with WooCommerce) are more advanced.
 While this means they’re more flexible, it also means they’re more complicated to set up and manage.
 If you’re confident with code and technology, these are a great choice.
 If not, they can be overwhelming and expensive for you to run.

 For dedicated hosted ecommerce solutions, Shopify starts from $29 a month, and BigCommerce starts from $29.95 a month.
 Self-hosted solutions are a lot harder to calculate because hosting plans vary so much.

 You can get hosting for as low as $2.95 a month from Bluehost, up to as much as $119.99 a month on a different Bluehost plan.
 It really depends on the size and needs of your store.
 Remember to include the cost of add-ons in your budget too.

 Want to find out more?
 Read our Shopify Review for a full look at this leading ecommerce solution.

 The main one is getting an SSL certificate.
 This stands for Secure Sockets Layer and makes your site a safe place for customers to enter their payment details and information.
 This means it’s essential for any online store.

-Shopify and BigCommerce both include an SSL certificate for free in all their payment plans, whereas Volusion will charge you an extra $99.
+Shopify and BigCommerce both include an SSL certificate for free in all their payment plans.

 We take great care to ensure the information we publish is reliable and accurate.
 However, WBE takes no responsibility for any inaccuracy in information supplied to us by users, research participants, or other entities.